Mahmoud-Ibrahim-93/Communication-between-2-Microcontrollers/README.md

 c-	implement task (a) after replacing the Arduino connected to the MPU6050 with an Pic16F877a
 d-	implement task (b) after replacing the master Arduino with a PIC 16F877a connected to LCD to display the received from the atmega32L.
 e-	implement task (d) by swapping the PIC16f877a and the atmega32L
+f- implemt a UART communication using arduino and PIC16F877a/Atmega32